At a glance

 Each Nightwalker must report to the registration desk on arrival.
 These are busy stations so please be patient and bear with us, we will try and get you all going as soon as we can!

 Please bring refreshments including plenty of fluid.
-We will also supply you with a banana and a bottle of water at the start of your walk, and a delicious butty and hot cuppa at the finish.
+We will also supply you with a banana and you get a free Nightwalk branded water bottle at the start of your walk, and a delicious butty and hot cuppa at the finish.

 We suggest you wear walking boots or sturdy trainers (but not new ones!); if donning fancy dress please ensure it will be warm and comfortable enough for the walk.
 Extra clothing and waterproofs will be needed if rain is likely.
 Please don't underestimate how cold it can be in the evening.
 The best thing to do is dress like an onion - in layers!
 So you can peel off layers if you get too hot.